World Cat Day is on August 8th and it seems a good time to celebrate our bench-loving feline friends with a Cat Map of the World.

 This French cat doesn't like benches either.
 He's under the bench, relaxing on the gravel.
 Even gravel is better than a bench.

 But this is a post about benches, Meredith.
-As you well know.
+I think you've misread the situation.

 Does the phrase Talk To The Paw mean anything to you?